DeveloperChallenge/endToEndTestingSetup/README.md

 ### Why testing is needed?

-As the web application increasing day by day.
+As the application increasing day by day with new features, a developer also have to face the errors.
-But some of the does't work properly after launched.
+It slow down the business in market place an led to decrease our customers.
-After getting error we have to either rebuild it or find error and solve it.
+In this situation we would not any choise.
+We have to fix it anyhow.
-It takes lots of time and money.
+It takes lots of time and waste of money.
+Solution is o test our application in the development environment and on the live server.

-So, there is the method which helps us to test our application automatically aster setup in our project once.
+To do so, here is the method which helps us to test our application automatically using protractor.

-Yes, ittakes time ti learn for testing and setup our project and it would be new so new developers.
-But, somewere it helps us to make our application more reliable and saves lots of time and mony in future.
+Yes, it takes time to learn for testing and setup in our project and it would be new thing for a new developer.
+But, somewere it helps us to make our application more reliable and saves time & money.

 There are many ways to testing process like, beta testing black box testing, which you can learn from google or any other officeal sites.